Wari-Dudafa/gojim/README.md

 ## Contact

-For any questions or inquiries, please reach out to the project owner:
+For any questions or inquiries, please reach out:

 Waripamo-owei Dudafa
 Email: waripamooweidudafa@gmail.com